-The province of Manitoba is made up of 137 municipalities, divided into urban and rural.
-Its urban section is composed of 10 cities, 25 towns and two villages, while 98 are rural municipalities and two are local government districts (list of municipalities in Manitoba, Wikipedia).
+The province of Manitoba is made up of 137 municipalities, divided into urban and rural areas.
+Its urban section is composed of 10 cities, 25 towns and two villages, while 98 are rural municipalities and two are local government districts.
 Its cities are Brandon, Dauphin, Flin Flon, Morden, Portage la Prairie, Selkirk, Steinbach, Thompson, Winkler, and Winnipeg, its capital.

-Based on the 2014 Manitoba Facts: Annual Statistics Report, Winnipeg is still the top destination for Manitoba-bound immigrants (85.1%), but 14.8% of the total chose to live outside of Winnipeg.
-Of this percentage, newcomers settled in Brandon, Neepawa, and Winkler.
-If you are planning on settling in any of these cities, here are general descriptions of the top immigrant destinations as well as links to where you will find more information:
+From 2007 to 2016, Winnipeg has been the top destination for Manitoba-bound immigrants.
+Meanwhile, around 17% chose to live outside of Winnipeg in 2016.
+Of this percentage, newcomers settled in Brandon, Steinbach, Neepawa, and Winkler.
+If you are planning on settling in any of these cities, here are general descriptions of these top destinations:

-Brandon – is the second largest city in Manitoba.
+Brandon is the second largest city in Manitoba.
 Located in the southwest corner of the province, Brandon covers an area of 43 square kilometers (26 square miles).
-It is known for its rich agricultural heritage and reputation as a prosperous farming community.
-It boasts of vast outdoor spaces, having among the lowest costs of living in Canada, and a vibrant and diverse arts and cultural community.
-Despite its population of less than 50,000, Brandon has a university, regional community college and an emergency services college (taken from Top 10 City, economic development Brandon.com).
+It boasts of a rich agricultural heritage and prosperous farming community.
+It is also known for its vast outdoor spaces, having among the lowest costs of living in Canada, and a vibrant and diverse arts and cultural community.
+Despite its population of less than 50,000, Brandon has a university, regional community college and an emergency services college.

 More information about visiting, living and conducting business in the town can be seen at the Neepawa website.

-Manitoba’s other bustling cities include Dauphin, Portage la Prairie, Selkirk, Steinbach, and Thompson.
+Manitoba’s other bustling cities include Dauphin, Portage la Prairie, Selkirk, and Thompson.
 Its newest city is Morden, incorporated in 2012.
-Recently, Morden launched a community driven immigration initiative for those who may not have qualified for other provincial nominee program streams.
+Recently, Morden launched a community-driven immigration initiative for those who may not have qualified for other provincial nominee program streams.
 If you are interested in settling there, you will find more information about this program at the Morden Immigration site.

 Learning about Manitoban cities